eirikdahlen/TDT4290_Aqueous/README.md

 After the installation, the application is located at `C:\Users\<username>\AppData\Local\aqueous`.

-## Installation

-To install the software, go to [releases](https://github.com/eirikdahlen/TDT4290_Aqueous/releases) in the Github repository.
-Every release of the product is available here as an installable `.exe` file (for Windows), along with the features included in each release.

-Simply download the `AqueousInstaller.exe` file, run as Administrator and run the program as any other desktop application.

 ## Connecting two computers via Ethernet

 It is possible to test the solution by connecting two computers together via Ethernet.